mateenagy/vue-formify/README.md

 </template>
 ```

-This composable also help to create other UI frameworks compatible with this frameworks.
+This composable also help to create other UI frameworks compatible with VueFormify.
 Take a look at how we implement Element Plus checkbox:

 ```vue
 <script lang="ts" setup>